 The South Island is generally colder and drier in the winter, with lots of snow about in the deep south.

 The scenery is quite different between the North and South Islands.
 In fact, you might be forgiven for thinking you are in different countries!

-What sorts of things do I want to do in New Zealand?
+What Sorts of Things You Want to do in New Zealand

 Both islands offer a lot to do, and you can actually do pretty well anything in either.
-There's just more of some things in one island than the other.
+There's just more of some things on one island than the other.

-It's not easy to decide which island to spend most of your time in New Zealand.
+It's not easy to decide which island to spend most of your time on.
 They are both wonderful!